 If a job isn't extremely flexible (which, let's be honest, rarely happens), the employees will spend a lot of time there.
 Studies show that an average person spends 21% of their total waking hours at work (over a 76-year lifespan and assuming 8 hours a sleep at night).
 Looks impressive, doesn't it?

-Therefore, many young graduates can even pick work environment over the brand’s name or reputation.
+Therefore, many young graduates can pick work environment about the brand name or reputation.

 4. Work-life balance.

 A highly competitive workspace was a natural thing for years - and still remains like that in some companies.
 However, it turns out that today's graduates don't value that anymore.
 They treasure the opportunity to balance their careers and their personal lives.
 Furthermore, to many of them, this is more important than the career growth.

 Therefore, while highly competitive corporate environments still exist, many college graduates avoid working for such companies.
 Sacrificing personal life to climb up the corporate ladder as quickly as possible doesn't look appealing to them.